-The method of valuing benefits in other schemes may be different from the method used in the LGPS (NI).
+The method of valuing benefits in other schemes may be different from

 If you have taken any 'flexible access' benefits from a money purchase (defined contribution) arrangement different annual allowance rules apply and you may not have the full allowance.
 'Flexible access' includes taking your money purchase benefits entirely as cash.